3 ways to cut the clutter from your writing

 There are many ways to explain this outcome.
 We can explain this outcome in many ways.

-It’s perfectly normal that you use these phrases in the writing stage; they can help ease you into saying the important bits.
+It’s fine to use these phrases in the writing stage; they can help ease you into saying the important bits.
+But look for them when you’re revising and delete them.
+It will make your text tighter.

-▶ What you can do
+What you can do

-• See if your meaning is just as clear without those phrases (most of the time, it will be!) and delete mercilessly
+• See if your meaning is just as clear without those phrases (most of the time, it will be!) and delete mercilessly.

 See also more tips, such as using short words and short sentences.